 Your accounts have the potential to tell you so much more than how much profit you made, and how much tax you owe.

-Skilled analysis of your accounting data can help you to forecast how your business will perform in the future, to model how opportunities and initiatives might work out, and can even help you to identify new growth opportunities.
+Skilled Financial Analysis and Strategic Planning in business can help you make informed financial projections, model how opportunities and initiatives might work out, and even help identify new growth opportunities.

-But not every business owner finds it easy to learn to make senses of the numbers.
+But not every business owner finds it easy to learn to make sense of the numbers.

 I’m Jim Cahill and I help business owners interpret their financial information so they can make better decisions.